wp-plugins/404sponsoring/readme.txt

 = Nederlands =

 Fijn dat je overweegt de 404SPONSORING plugin te installeren.
 Hiermee kan je een goed doel sponsoren met je 404 pagina.
-Voorlopig zijn dat de Nierstichting en de Bart de Graaff Foundation.
+Voorlopig zijn dat de Nierstichting, de Bart de Graaff Foundation, Ik Kom In Actie en Books 4 Life.

 = English =

 Glad you're considering installing the 404SPONSORING plugin.
 This allows you to sponsor a charity with your 404 page.
-At this moment, the charity organisations that are available are the Dutch Kidney Foundation (Nierstichting) and the Bart de Graaff Foundation.
+At this moment, the charity organisations that are available are the Dutch Kidney Foundation (Nierstichting), the Bart de Graaff Foundation, Ik Kom In Actie and Books 4 Life.

 == Installation ==